Mon & Fri 9-3

 Pull the material between your fingers or try to push your thumb against it.
 If the material stretches, the material is a soft plastic (‘stretches’ meaning some wrinkling/ creasing occurs and it doesn’t immediately break or tear).
 If the material does NOT stretch at all or just TEARS, then it is a laminate.

-All materials are currently recycled into new products except for laminates.
+All materials are currently recycled into new products except for the laminates.
 Laminates are generally processed into an engineered fuel used for cement manufacturing or into raw electricity through waste to energy recovery.
 To learn more, view our Where Does My Recycling Go? info sheet.

 Whenever economical, we partner with private processors to recycle materials such as plastic foam and styrofoam containers into new products such as crown moldings.
 Depending on the commodity market, however, recycling all materials is not economically feasible.
 Under such circumstances, we must look towards various recycling alternatives for extracting resources through processes such as engineered fuel and waste to energy.